artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

 The second way of changing the SQL mode is via the separate mysqld configuration file.
-These steps are performed via the UNIX command-line - if you have already entere the MySQL command prompt, exit now.
+These steps are performed via the UNIX command-line - if you have already entered the MySQL command prompt, exit now.

 As noted above, our installation instructions recommend creating this file at ``/etc/mysql/conf.d/mysqld.cnf``.
 If you missed that step and have **not**